zdravkov/kendo-docs/api/dataviz/geometry/point.md

 ##### angle `Number`

-Angle of rotation in decimal degrees, measured in the clockwise direction.
+Angle in decimal degrees.
+Measured in clockwise direction with 0 pointing "up".
-Zero corresponds to "up".

 Negative values or values greater than 360 will be normalized.

 ##### center `kendo.dataviz.geometry.Point|Array` *(default: [0, 0])*